exercism/csharp/reference/exercise-concepts/rna-trascriptions.md

 ## Types

-- strings: the basis of the exercice.
-I think things like Concat/Join/+/StringBuilder/ToString are problably concepts by themselves.
+- strings: the basis of the exercise.
+I think things like Concat/Join/+/StringBuilder/ToString are probably concepts by themselves.
 - lists: used as intermediate data structure.
 - dictionaries: used to store pre computed RNA pairs.
 - arrays: used as intermediate data structure.